-Consequences
+5. Consequences

 a.
 Consequences for school bus/bus stop misconduct will apply to all regular and late routes.
-Decisions regarding a student's ability to ride the bus in connection with cocurricular and extracurricular events (for example, field trips or competitions) will be in the sole discretion of the school district.
+Decisions regarding a student's ability to ride the bus in connection with co-curricular and extracurricular events (for example, field trips or competitions) will be in the sole discretion of the school district.
 Parents or guardians will be notified of any suspension of bus privileges.

-(1) Elementary (K-6)
+(1) Elementary

-1st offense - warning
+1st Offense - written warning

-2nd offense - 3 school-day suspension from riding the bus
+$2^{nd}$ Offense - 3 school day suspension from riding the bus

-3rd offense - 5 school-day suspension from riding the bus
+3rd Offense - 5 school day suspension from riding the bus

-4th offense - 10 school-day suspension from riding the bus/meeting with parent

-Further offenses - individually considered.
+4th Offense - 10 school day suspension from riding the bus/meeting with parent Further Offenses - individually considered.
 Students may be suspended for longer periods of time, including the remainder of the school year.